Parillomaj/movieguide-alerts/ReadMe.md

     search_on = 'str'
     method = 'str'

+The exhibitor name (dictionary key) should always be set to the codes source in Foxpro.

 if there is no chain_id for the location (unlikely) it should be set to **0**; *a chain_id as int is a required parameter, so do not leave blank*.